 Because it's a great marketing tool.
 But unfortunately this is similar to the situation with "one-hour laser tooth whitening".
 Patients read about these things in glamour magazines that tend to be great at promoting "bleeding edge" medical techniques while keeping quiet about the limitations and disadvantages.
 The general public is given the impression that any decent dentist can offer these services, and that they always work.

 So a huge public demand for these treatments builds up, and dental companies exploit this demand by bringing out products that they market to dentists as being reliable.
 Again, the specific limitations tend to get brushed under the carpet.

-There are lots of advertisements out there now, offering "teeth in one hour".
+There are lots of advertisements out there now, offering "teeth in one hour", and "All On Four".
+(Meaning all your new teeth can be supported by just 4 implants.)
 It gives the impression that you can walk in and get those bad teeth whipped out, and new ones fitted in the twinkling of an eye!

 Why not?
 Here's the problem.
 The inventor and developer of modern dental implants, Professor Per-Ingvar Branemark, laid down the basic rules for implants.
 Remember, he is an orthopedic surgeon.
 He knows how bones heal.
 And he knows how to get the best success rates for dental implants.

 One of the critical aspects is that the implant should not move AT ALL during healing.
 It's a bit like a broken leg.
 If you keep using your broken leg while it is healing, it is unlikely to heal properly, and you end up with fibrous tissue growing in between the broken ends.
 You end up with two shorter bits of bone with a wobbly "joint" between them.
 You cannot use the leg properly.
 You'll have to get an orthopedic surgeon to re-set the fracture for you.